 Gut-Brain Health – What Neuroscientists Are Calling “A Paradigm Shift”

-They outnumber your own cells ten to one and weigh up to twice weight of the average human brain.
+They outnumber your own cells ten to one and weigh up to twice the weight of the average human brain.
 Most of them live in your gut and intestines, where they help to digest food, synthesise vitamins and ward off infection.

 “…the discovery and the explosive progress in the characterisation of the gut microbiome have initiated a paradigm shift in medicine and neuroscience.”

-A growing body of preclinical literature has demonstrated there is a complex signaling system between the mind, brain, gut, and its microbiome.
+A summary of the symposium considered the growing body of preclinical literature that demonstrated a complex signalling system between the mind, brain, gut, and microbiome.

 • autism spectrum disorder